Why are My Shrubs Turning Brown and Dying? 4 Common Causes

 Once on the program, you can also gain peace of mind that your landscape as a whole is part of a proactive approach meant to catch and diagnose problems early and prevent small problems from becoming large ones.

-At Joshua Tree, serving Pennsylvania, we always have a close eye on your property when we’re there and by partnering with you (and your new early diagnostic skills thanks to these tips), we’ll be able to tackle problems that challenge the health of your property and protect some of your property’s most important assets.
+At Joshua Tree Experts, we always have a close eye on your property when we’re there and by partnering with you (and your new early diagnostic skills thanks to these tips), we’ll be able to tackle problems that challenge the health of your property and protect some of your property’s most important assets.

 Image Source: garden hose, bagworm